 - When traveling within the continental U.S., the daily limit is $62.
 This limit is not a per diem.
 Only actual expenses can be reimbursed.

-- The daily per diem limit when traveling internationally or offshore U.S. varies by location and is based on the U.S. State Department per diem rates.
+- The daily per diem limit when traveling internationally (link is external) or offshore U.S. (link is external) varies by location and is based on the U.S. State Department per diem rates.

 - Incidentals include tips for baggage handlers, hotel housekeeping and similar services.